 regulated service asset values not directly attributable,

 as the case may be.

+For the purpose of subclause (2), ‘revenue’ excludes related party revenues eliminated on consolidation in the GDB’s consolidated financial statements.

 For the purpose of subclause (4)(b), 'aggregated unallocated closing RAB value' means the sum of, in respect of assets used to supply-